-- 6.1 If the complainant is unhappy with the outcome of the complaint under Stage 3, the complainant should write to the Clerk to the Local Governors at the school asking for the complaint to be heard before an Independent Complaint Panel.
-Guiding principles and information on the appointment of an Independent Complaint Panel can be found in Annex 4. - 6.2 The Clerk to the Local Governors will write to the complainant acknowledging the request for the complaint to be heard before an Independent Complaint Panel within 5 school days.
-The letter will inform the complainant that the Independent Complaint Panel Hearing will take place within 25 school days of the date that the letter was received from the complainant and that arrangements to appoint the Independent Complaint Panel and convene the Independent Complaint Panel Hearing will be made by the Clerk to the Local Governors, who will be the complainant's point of contact.
+- 6.1 If the complainant is unhappy with the outcome of the complaint under Stage 3, the complainant should write to the Clerk to the School Standards Committee at the school asking for the complaint to be heard before an Independent Complaint Panel.
+Guiding principles and information on the appointment of an Independent Complaint Panel can be found in Annex 4. - 6.2 The Clerk to the School Standards Committee will, within 5 schools days, write to the complainant acknowledging the request for the complaint to be heard before an Independent Complaint.
+The letter will inform the complainant that the Independent Complaint Panel Hearing will take place within 25 school days of the date that the letter was received from the complainant and that arrangements to appoint the Independent Complaint Panel and convene the Independent Complaint Panel Hearing will be made by the Clerk to the School Standards Committee, who will be the complainant's point of contact.